Label Leakage in Federated Inertial-based Human Activity Recognition: Results

 \paragraph{Multi-step gradient updates}

 Since communication costs between clients and server are a critical resource in federated learning, McMahan et al. \cite{mcmahanCommunicationEfficientLearningDeep2017} proposed that clients perform multiple local gradient update steps before communicating with the server.
 This approach, known as FedAVG, significantly reduces communication overhead, as clients no longer need to transmit updates after every local step.
-In the context of our investigation into label leakage attacks, we assume that the client and server agree on a fixed number of data points, $N$, for local training before sending an update.
-We explore whether averaging gradients over $S$ local updates, i.e., splitting $N$ into $S$ equal-sized mini-batches, can reduce label leakage risks from a single user.
+In the context of our investigation into label leakage attacks, we again assume that the client and server agree on a fixed number of data points, $|T^c|$, for local training before sending an update.
+We explore whether averaging gradients over $S$ local updates, i.e., splitting $|T^c|$ into $S$ equal-sized mini-batches, can reduce label leakage risks from a single user.

-Figure~\ref{fig:multistep} presents sample results from our multi-step experiments using the Wetlab dataset and an untrained DeepConvLSTM model.
-The results show that bias-based attacks, with the exception of iLRG, maintain stable performance even when reconstructing multi-step updates from untrained models.
+Figure~\ref{fig:multistep} shows sample results comparing the difference in performance between single-step gradient update experiments ($|T^c|=100; S=1$) with multi-step variants.
+Results show that bias-based attacks, with the exception of iLRG, maintain stable performance even when reconstructing multi-step updates from untrained models.
 When applied to trained models however, LLBG and EBI exhibit more significant reductions in leakage, particularly under balanced sampling.
-Notably, increasing $N$ results in the largest performance drop in ClassAcc and LnAcc for sequential sampling, which we hypothesize is due to batches becoming less class-exclusive as more data points are included, thereby reducing the effectiveness of reconstruction.
+Notably, an increased $|T^c| = 500$ results in the largest performance drop in ClassAcc and LnAcc for sequential sampling, which we hypothesize is due to batches becoming less class-exclusive as more data points are included, thereby reducing the effectiveness of reconstruction.
 Interestingly, iLRG, while heavily affected by multi-step updates, proves to be the more stable when applied to a trained models, and even increases in performance in certain cases when applied to shuffled and balanced batches.
 Finally, our results indicate that single-step and multi-step updates pose similar privacy risks.
 Though larger amounts of local client data showed to decrease leakage, it does not hide users label information effectively with LnAcc and LeAcc still remaining high, suggesting certain classes still being able to be reconstructed.

 \paragraph{Single-step with LDP}